 The stress on water resources is the largest climate change factor that will impact Barbados.
 With an overall reduction in rainfall, the ground water recharge and freshwater availability will be negatively impacted.
 This, combined with extreme events such as storms and hurricanes, is predicted to result in storm water runoff and salt water intrusion in aquifers and a loss in fresh water.
 The adaptation of storm water is essential for Barbados to minimize its vulnerability.
-The social and economic benefits of improving storm water management include contributions to groundwater augmentation and alleviation of water scarcity; assisting the agriculture sector with water which can support growing more food, reduction in the severity and frequency of flooding which can damage property, infrastructure and public health concerns of mosquito breeding in water left standing over days and spreading diseases like leptospirosis.
-Sustainable water management is central to building the resilience of Barbadian society and ecosystems and to reducing carbon emissions.
-Growing demand for water increases the need for energy-intensive water pumping, transportation, and treatment, and financing for water resource management.
+The social and economic benefits of improving storm water management include contributions to groundwater augmentation and alloviation of water scarcity; assisting the agriculture sector with water which can support growing more food, reduction in the severity and frequency of flooding which can damage property, infrastructure and public health concerns of mosquito breeding in water left standing over days and spreading diseases like leptospirosis.
+Sustainable water management is central to building the recilience of Barbadian society and ecosystems and to reducing carbon emissions.
+Growing demand for water increases the need for energy intensive water pumping, transportation, and treatment, and financing for water resource management.
 Sustainable, affordable and scalable water solutions include:

-- Harvesting rainwater and storm water rainwater capture is particularly useful in Barbados which experiences uneven rainfall distribution to build resilience to shocks and ensure supplies for dry periods; Techniques include surface ponds to slow run-off to reduce soil erosion and be tapped for irrigation. - Wastewater management strategies using reclaimed water38 are a critical component to help mitigate the impacts of climate change on water scarcity. - Adopting climate-smart agriculture using tissue culture to increase crop production with new droughttolerant plant varieties; drip irrigation - Water conservation by utilizing water saving devices in educational institutions which have consistently high daily traffic
+- Harvesting rainwater and storm water rainwater capture is particularly useful in Barbados which experiences uneven rainfall distribution to build resilience to shocks and ensure supplies for dry periods; Techniques include surface pends to slow run-off to reduce soil erosion and be tapped for irrigation. - Wastewater management strategies using reclaimed water99 are a critical component to help mitigate the impacts of climate change on water scarcity. - Adopting climate-smart agriculture using tissue culture to increase crop production with new droughttolerant plant varieties; drip irrigation - Water conservation by utilizing water saving devices in educational institutions which have consistently high daily traffic

 In the agriculture sector, the project is intended to directly and indirectly reach farmers throughout Barbados (5400 active farmers, 3000 inactive farmers) over four years.
-The project beneficiaries incomes and livelihood security are expected to impact a farm family population of 16 20039.
+The project beneficiaries incomes and livelihood security are expected to impact a farm family population of 16 20099.
 The project is well placed to impact the lives of households at risk from climate change, food insecurity and who are poorest and utilizing farming for subsistence.
-In addition, the entire Barbadian population is in line to benefit from the increased availability of healthy locally grown fresh fruits and vegetables that can be incorporated into their diets and provide options for the many Barbadians suffering with obesity40.
+In addition, the entire Barbadian population is in line to benefit from the increased availability of